JeffKoMS/content-dev/learn-PR/implement-data-operations-azure-managed-redis/includes/4-implement-data-operations.md

-Redis provides a rich set of commands for storing, retrieving, and managing data.
-When working with Azure Managed Redis using the redis-py Python library, you can perform various data operations efficiently.
-Understanding how to implement basic operations, set expiration times, and manage cache invalidation is essential for building performant applications.
+Azure Managed Redis supports standard Redis commands for data operations.
+This unit covers how to use the **redis** Python library to store and retrieve data, set expiration times, and manage cache invalidation.

-## Connect to Azure Managed Redis with redis-py
+## Connect to Azure Managed Redis with the redis library

 Before performing data operations, establish a connection to your Azure Managed Redis instance.
-The redis-py library supports both synchronous and asynchronous operations.
+The `redis` library supports both synchronous and asynchronous operations.

+Azure Cache for Redis, and Azure Managed Redis, both use the same libraries for application development.
+However, they have different default connection ports:

+- Ports for Azure Managed Redis and Enterprise caches: 10000
+- Ports for Azure Cache for Redis instances: 6380

 ```python
 import redis